vemund0507/SDG-ontology-visualizer/utils/make_user/README.md

 `python make_user.py [username] [password]` (replace `[username]` with the username, and `[password]` with the password).

 ## Requirements

+`bcrypt` version 3.2.0
+`requests` version 2.26.0

-`bcrypt` version 3.2.0 is a hard requirement, and can be installed by executing `pip install -r requirements.txt`.
+are hard requirements, and can be installed by executing `pip install -r requirements.txt`.